Mohamad900/GithubIOSApp/README.md

 # How to run

 1. Clone this repo
-2. Open shell window and navigate to project folder
-3. Run pod install
-4. Open GithubIOSApp.xcworkspace and run the project on simulator
+2. Open GithubIOSApp.xcworkspace and run the project on simulator